followben/NextMQTT/README.md

 ## Use

-The api is closure-based, but closures may be called on a background thread.
+Closures may be called on a background thread.
 Always dispatch to main before updating UI from a NextMQTTT closure.

 Create
 ```swift